Thirunainar Kurichi Madhavan Nair

-Thirunainar Kurichi Madhavan Nair (1916-1965) was an Indian poet, novelist and lyricist.
+Thirunainar Kurichi Madhavan Nair (1916–1965) was an Indian poet, novelist and lyricist.
 He was also an employee of Travancore Radio Station in Trivandrum, which later got merged with All India Radio.
 He was very active in Malayalam films from 1951 to 1965 and has written over 300 film songs of which most were hits.
 Thirunainar Kurichi and music director Brother Lakshmanan were a hit duo during the 1950s and 60s.
 Thirunainar Kurichi has also written numerous poems dramas and novels in the 1950s and 1960s.

-Madhavan Nair was born at Thirunainarkurichi town near Velimala Murugan temple, which is around Colachel in Kanyakumari district of the present-day Tamil Nadu.
+Madhavan Nair was born at Kovil Valakathu puthen veetil Tharavad in Thirunainarkurichi town near Karaikandeshwarar sree mahadevar temple & Velimala Murugan temple, which is around Colachel in Kanyakumari district of the present-day Tamil Nadu.
+He was popularly known in the name of his birthplace.